 Take our faculty, our students and our focus, and you have a rate of growth in recognition that hardly any other university has achieved.
 Today U.S. News & World Report ranks us as one of the top ten public universities in the nation.
-Our College of

-Engineering recently moved into third place nationally, behind only MIT and Stanford.
-In addition, the College of Computing plus 15 other schools and programs at Tech are ranked in the top 15.
+Our College of Engineering is ranked third nationally, behind only MIT and Stanford.
+Fifteen other schools and colleges at Tech are ranked in the top 20.